Be Kind Rewind: "Sweded"

 Films that were erased and recreated are referred to as having been sweded.
 These remakes are unedited with only a single take per scene.
 The tapes are described as having come from Sweden as an excuse for higher rental fees and longer wait times.
 Jerry fabricates the word "sweded" while arguing with Craig (Chandler Parker) and his gang.

 In light of the theme of sweding, director Michel Gondry sweded a version of the trailer of the film, starring himself.
 On the official website, users could engage in sweding, which puts their faces on the VHS cover of a movie.
 The Be Kind Rewind YouTube channel also encourages filmmakers to create sweded versions of popular movies.
 A Sweded Film Festival launched in 2016 to showcase fanmade sweded films.

 The theme of sweding also relates to film history, in that the collectively made remakes represent social memories of films, and memories that arise through films.

 A disclaimer during the credits stated that Mike and Jerry's Sweded films can be seen at the now defunct www.bekindrewind-themovie.com.

 Reception

 Box office

 In its opening weekend, the film earned $4 million in 808 theaters in the United States and Canada, ranking No. 9 at the box office, and averaging $5,013 per theater.
 As of September 21, 2008, the film had grossed $30.4 million worldwide—an estimated $11 million in the United States and Canada and $19 million in other territories.

 Reception

-Be Kind Rewind has received mixed reviews, with review aggregator Rotten Tomatoes reporting that 64% of critics gave the film positive reviews, based on 128 reviews, with an average rating of 6.3/10.
-The site's critical consensus reads, "Slighter and less disciplined than Gondry's previous mind-benders."
-Metacritic reported the film had an average score of 52 out of 100, based on 35 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 35 critics, indicating "mixed or average" reviews.

 Writing in The New York Times, reviewer A. O. Scott called the film "inviting, undemanding and altogether wonderful" and added that "you'll want to see it again, or at least Swede it yourself."